nokusukun/DCSE/README.md

 Get (almost) seamless client side encryption for discord.
 It works for Private Messages or entire servers.
 This uses the crypto.js library for AES Encryption/Decryption.
 100% unicode compatible.

+## Disclaimer
+This does not provide 100% security.
+The plugin can only get as secure if you take care in exchanging passphrases and safeguarding your PC from localStorage theft.
+This only provides an intermediary between the discord servers and you.

 ## Usage: Setting Up
 -------
 After installing the plugin, a text box will appear on the channel header.